danyeaw/zulip-refinement-bot/README.md

 ```

 ### Complete Discussion
-When consensus isn't reached, the facilitator can finalize:
+When consensus isn't reached, the facilitator can finalize individual items or multiple items:
 ```
-finish #15169: 5 After discussion we agreed it's medium complexity
+finish #15169: 5 After discussion we agreed it's medium complexity finish #15168: 3 Simple fix, #15167: 8 More complex than expected
 ```
+The system automatically updates results as items are completed and finishes the batch when all discussion items are done.

 ## Commands